lalukdm/flita_4dz/README.md

 ## Project Description

 This is a C project that includes multiple files and dependencies.
 This project implements the input, storage and output of graphs in various formats.
 Also it is check the graph connection.
+Added func to separate some vertice.

 ## Dependencies